mike-westaway/timehelper/README.md

 1. TimeHelper-Api - an api which abstracts the complex authentication and authorization interactions from client applications
 1. TimeHelper-Client - a native react.js application that enables users to manage and submit their timesheets
 1. TimeHelper-Web - is a utility web site that provides support for testing authenitaction and authorization and simple tests for the api.

+>> Feel free to just read this site, but if you want to deploy, the best thing its to fork this repo.

 Time helper is hosted on Azure, and can be deployed automatically (with a single click) using GitHub actions.